 - Form the meat into strips, about 1/8-1/4” thick, using a jerky gun or by using your hands or a rolling pin to flatten the meat into strips or whatever shape you desire.

 - Dehydrate in a dehydrator at 145 degrees (F) for 6-12 hours.

-- Place the jerky strips on paper towels to cool and to absorb any excess fat.
+- Place the jerky strips on paper towels to cool and to absorb any excess fat (if there is any).

-- Consume within 24-48 hours at room temperature, or store in the refrigerator in an air tight container for up to 7 days.
-For long-term storage, freeze in an air tight container and consume within 3-4 months.
+- Consume within 12 hours at room temperature, or store in the refrigerator in an airtight container for up to 7 days.
+For long-term storage, freeze in an airtight container and consume within 3-4 months.

 Q: Can I make this recipe using my oven?

 A: I don't see why you couldn't on the lowest temp, but I have not tried it, so I can't say for sure if it will work or not.
 If you do try it, please come back and let us know if you were successful!

 The flavor of this recipe is most comparable to an "original" recipe type of jerky, although not as sweet.

 You could easily substitute bison or ground turkey breast for the lean ground beef.

 *Did you make this gluten-free beef jerky?
 Please give it a star rating and leave an honest review below!

 Don’t forget to snap a pic and tag me on Instagram @allergyfreeak and #allergyfreealaska with your sugar free beef jerky pics!